LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Discussion

-The four diagrams below further explain the bend angle b and the direction of the computed force for various situations.
+The four diagrams below further explain the bend angle b and the direction of the calculated force for various situations.
 The pipe bends are in the horizontal plane.
 Plain arrow (-->) indicates flow direction.
 Bold arrow (-->) indicates resistive force that must be applied to keep the bend in place.

 Explanation of bend angle and resultant force